M4i & M4x enhancement details

-When using boards of the M4i.xxxx series, Multiple Recording/Replay may be combined with the Time stamp option to very usefully record the start time of a segment.
+When using boards of the M4i.xxxx series, Multiple Recording/Replay may be combined with the Time stamp function to very usefully record the start time of a segment.

-The option Gated Sampling allows recording of a signal controlled by an external gate signal.
+Gated Sampling allows recording of a signal controlled by an external gate signal.
 Data is only recorded if the external gate signal is equal to a programmed level (TTL HIGH or TTL LOW).
-As with the Multiple-Recording option (see above) a delay of a few samples between trigger and recording occurs, but again easily compensated for by pre-trigger samples.
+As with the Multiple-Recording feature (see above) a delay of a few samples between trigger and recording occurs, but again easily compensated for by pre-trigger samples.

-As an option to all M4i signal capture boards, the start and end sample of a gate interval may be marked in memory by combining with the Time stamp option to record start and end of a gate interval.
+As an feature to all M4i signal capture boards, the start and end sample of a gate interval may be marked in memory by combining with the Time stamp to record start and end of a gate interval.

 In standard mode the time stamp counter is set to zero once, with a call to TS_RESET.
 After this call the counter counts continuously.
 The time stamp of all recorded trigger events are referenced on this common zero time.
 With this mode the exact time difference between different recordings may be calculated.